 Intrusion detection datasets.
-We used two publicly available and widely used intrusion detection datasets: (i) CICIDS-2017 (CICIDS): The dataset [17] consists of multiple attack classes along with a single benign class.
+We used two publicly available and widely used intrusion detection datasets: (i) CICIDS-2017 (CICIDS): The dataset [19] consists of multiple attack classes along with a single benign class.
 Since some attack classes have very little data, we merge the 9 least populated attack classes into a single class resulting in a total of 7 classes.
 The dataset consists of 78 flow and packet level features.
 However, not all of these can be deployed on the hardware (e.g. means and percentiles that require division, etc.).
-Thus, we
+Thus, we only select 42 switch-compatible features for our evaluation; and (ii) UNSW-NB15 (NB15): This dataset [15] also consists

 Figure 12: Classification accuracy of the best performing, hardware-supported tree class for each scheme when implemented using (a) SRAM and (b) TCAM.
-We assume all switch stages are available for the decision tree logic, and do not account for memory requirements of stateful flow features for all schemes (we explore impact of flow state in 7.3.)
+We assume all switch stages are available for the decision tree logic, and do not account for memory requirements of stateful flow features for all schemes (we explore impact of flow state in §7.3.)
 The control plane implementation is independent of SRAM and TCAM, and hence the accuracy is the same across figures (a) and (b) - Note the y-axis has different scale in figures (a) and (b).